-Today, as travel gains momentum, travelers are booking longer trips and spending more, but expectations are higher than ever, according to Cloudbeds’ 2022 Travel Trends Report.
-Faced with ongoing labor shortages, hoteliers and hosts must find creative ways to meet expectations with reduced staffing and resources.
+Today, as travel gains momentum, travelers are booking longer trips and spending more, but expectations are higher than ever.
+Faced with ongoing labor shortages, hoteliers and hosts must find creative ways to meet expectations with reduced staffing and resources and to increase their occupancy rates.
 It’s the properties that provide great guest experiences that stand to recover most quickly.

 Stages of the guest experience

-- Post-stay.
-After departure, the guest experience continues with post-stay communications, special offers to return, and hotel management responses to reviews.
+After departure, the guest experience continues with post-stay feedback and communications, special offers to return, and hotel management responses to reviews.
 This is also an opportunity to encourage guests to continue to engage with your property by joining your loyalty program or following your property on social media channels if they haven’t yet.

 6 hotel guest experience fundamentals

 Next, focus on the fundamentals.
 Throughout the stay, guests have basic needs and expectations that can be grouped into six key components of the guest experience:

 - Convenience.
 For most travelers, convenience is about location and proximity to the places they will visit.
 But it can also mean hotel room amenities such as Wi-Fi and entertainment and facilities such as a restaurant, bar, and function space.